dsnsgithub/minecraftchatbot/README.md

 ## Features

 1. **Message Translation**: Users can request translation of messages from other players.
 The bot utilizes [Translateer API](https://t.song.work/) to translate messages from one language to another.
+Usage: `?translate [IGN] [optional: messagesSinceLast] [optional: language]`

 2. **Help Command**: Users can request a list of available commands using the `?help` command.

 3. **Coordinates Display**: Users can request the bot's current coordinates within the Minecraft world using the `?coords` command.

-4. **Pathfinding**: The bot utilizes pathfinding algorithms to navigate within the Minecraft world.
-It can navigate towards specific goals such as portals or other locations.

-5. **TPA Accept**: The bot will automatically accept any TPAs for servers that use it, making it easier to travel around spawn.
+4. **TPA Accept**: The bot will automatically accept any TPAs for servers that use it, making it easier to travel around spawn.

-6. **Anti-AFK Mechanism**: The bot includes an anti-AFK plugin to prevent it from being automatically kicked due to inactivity.
+5. **Anti-AFK Mechanism**: The bot includes an anti-AFK plugin to prevent it from being automatically kicked due to inactivity.

 ## Components